ggranum/twisted-kindling/README.md

 * `app/bower_components` - contains the angular framework files

-*Note that the `bower_components` folder would normally be installed in the root folder but angularfire-seed changes this location through the `.bowerrc` file.
-Putting it in the app folder makes it easier to serve the files by a webserver.*
+*Note that the `bower_components` folder would normally be installed in the root folder but twisted-kindling changes this location through the `.bowerrc` file.
+Putting it in the app folder makes IntelliJ happier, as paths can all be resolved, even during development.*

 ### Configure the Application